Waseem49/mock-api_/README.md

 # step 1: Create a repository

-# step 2: clonoe it locally
+# step 2: clone it locally

 # step 3: add package.json to the file ,Just do npm init in terminal